zhaijj/DeePEA-test/content/DeepEA-user-manual.rst

 .. image:: ../images/q21.jpg

-I have a known motif, how to check the distribution of this motif in a set of data ?
+I have a known motif, how to check the distribution of this motif in peaks?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **Upload** data or add **Known motif** in **Data Libraries** to history